Nevada DUI checkpoints are legal, but law enforcement must follow specific guidelines to ensure their legality. These guidelines include

 - A flashing red light at the side of the highway must be clearly visible to oncoming traffic 100 yards away; and

-- There must be warning signs at the side of the highway at least a quarter-mile from the roadblock to notify oncoming traffic about it.
+- In urban areas, there must be warning signs at the side of the highway at least 700 feet from the roadblock to notify oncoming traffic about it.
 Additionally, these signs must be accompanied by a burning beam light, flare or lantern to attract attention.
+(In rural areas, these warning signs must be a quarter mile away from the roadblock.)

 If the police fail to follow these protocols, your charges for driving through a roadblock may be reduced or dismissed.4

-4. Is there advanced notice of Las Vegas DUI checkpoints?
+4. Is there advanced notice of DUI checkpoints and blitzes?

 6. What are the penalties for driving through DUI checkpoints without stopping?